The importance of measuring the distribution of vertical forces per wheel in static conditions for maintenance

 Chapter 4 deals with all the factors involved in the measurement process.
 A summary is represented in Figure 1.
 It includes the possible equipment components to be used for the measurements, measurement methods, vehicle state, measurement environment, allowed contact points between device and rolling stock to measure the vertical wheel forces, quantities to be reported, etc.

-The purpose of this content is emphasising the particular attention that the standard places on the complete traceability of the measurement process.
+The purpose of this content is emphasizing the particular attention that the standard places on the complete traceability of the measurement process.
 It is necessary to track all the aspects that may affect the measurement: from the state of the rolling stock suspension, to the indication of every component that acquires the load of each wheel.
 The tracking of the entire process of measurement is aimed mainly at:

 - Minimising the human error